Asset Allocation Bi-Weekly – Where’s the Recession? Examining Employment (August 14, 2023)

 [Posted: 9:30 AM EDT] | PDF

-Our Comment today opens with China news, including signals of economic support from a meeting of the Communist Party’s Politburo.
-We next review a wide range of other international and U.S. developments with the potential to affect the financial markets today, including a discussion of the U.K.’s high interest burden and a new survey on the attitudes of U.S. retirement investors.
+Our Comment today opens with new evidence of military aggressiveness from the China/Russia bloc, which we continue to believe will produce risks for investors exposed to China or to companies dependent on China.
+We next review a wide range of other international and U.S. developments with the potential to affect the financial markets today, including a surprise windfall profits tax on Italian banks and a credit-rating cut on several regional banks in the U.S.

 View PDF